 The Results Better data for better fishing

-All 14 active purse seine tuna fishing vessels—boats that use large nets to catch fish—flagged to Ghana now have electronic monitoring systems on board and nearly all fishing trips are being monitored and analyzed.
+At the close of the pilot in 2019, all 14 active purse seine tuna fishing vessels—boats that use large nets to catch fish—flagged to Ghana were equipped with electronic monitoring systems on board, and nearly all fishing trips were being monitored and analyzed.

-These onboard systems consist of six cameras that record at all times during a fishing trip, allowing observers to monitor all activities.
-These systems are also connected with each vessel’s existing monitoring scheme, which includes satellite geolocation capabilities.
+These onboard systems consist of six cameras that can record at all times during a fishing trip, allowing observers to monitor all activities.
+These systems also connect with each vessel’s existing monitoring scheme, which includes satellite geolocation capabilities.

 During the pilot phase, observers monitored a total of 163 fishing trips and observers reviewed 94% of those trips.
 This rate of coverage complements existing at-sea observer data collecting efforts.

 The Next Steps A cost-effective way to monitor fishing